Skip to main content

 You’ve earned your break.
 But the moment you board the plane, a quiet worry sets in: Is Mum okay?
 Who’s checking on Dad?

-You can’t be there — and you shouldn’t have to cancel your trip.
-This guide covers exactly how to set up a daily check-in service before you leave, so your parent is looked after every day and you get an alert if anything needs your attention — wherever you are in the world.
+You can’t be there, and you shouldn’t have to cancel your trip.
+This guide covers exactly how to set up a daily check-in service before you leave, so your parent gets a call every day and you get a written summary after each one, wherever you are in the world.

 2–3 weeks